 Forsan is a tiny city located in the state of Texas.
 With a population of 215 people and just one neighborhood, Forsan is the 1011th largest community in Texas.

-The percentage of adults in Forsan with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.01% of adults in Forsan have a bachelor's degree or advanced degree.
+The citizens of Forsan are slightly less educated than the national average of 21.84% for the average city or town: 16.01% of adults in Forsan have a bachelor's degree or advanced degree

 The per capita income in Forsan in 2022 was $27,093, which is lower middle income relative to Texas and the nation.
 This equates to an annual income of $108,372 for a family of four.
 However, Forsan contains both very wealthy and poor people as well.